deadlineZeus/Hospital-Emergency-Room-Analysis/README.md

 # Hospital-Emergency-Room-Analysis
 This is an end-to-end data analysis project where we take a spreadsheet full of information about a hospital emergency room and try to extract useful insights from that organized data.
 We have used Microsoft Excel as our primary tool.
 ## Project Objectives-
+The objective of this project is to summarize and visualize the Emergency Room data in 2023-2024 and understand the patient's feedback based on key service parameters that the emergency room has provided.
+This is to improve the service and have more potential patients as customers of the business.

+## KPIs (Business Questions to be answered)-
 We begin with having the data spreadsheet undorstood first and then take a look at our KPIs that we are going to extract out of it.
-There are data available like
+There are insights to be extracted like
-1. How many patients are getting admitted each day
+1. Daily monitoring the number of patients getting admitted to the emergency room
-2. How much each of them had to wait to be assigned to a medical professional
+2. The average waiting time for patients to be assigned a medical professional after getting admitted
-3. How the satisfaction score (from 0-10) each patient gave before being released
+3. The average satisfaction score that patients are giving to the service before leaving
+4. Grouping of the patients on the basis of age
-4. What are the personal information about them and from which department they are getting refered to and many more.
+5. Analyzing the medical departments which are getting referred to the patients and tracking their numbers
+6. Monitoring how many patients are getting assigned within a 30 minutes time and how many cases have that time delayed
+7. Gender wise anaysis
+8. Percentage of patients getting medical staff associated within time and not within time
 ## Dataset Used-
 - <a href="https://github.com/deadlineZeus/Hospital-Emergency-Room-Analysis/blob/main/Hospital%20Room%20Raw%20Data.csv">Raw Dataset in CSV</a>
 ## Features & Tools Used-